benfjackson/EuroJournal/Characters.md

 Kobe
 Tech bro crypto CEO LARPing as a gay guy.
+Works 7 days a week.
+I see him post his ice baths on insta.
+Was staying above the Berlin wall but showed no appreciation for it.
-Bragged about being good at manipulation.
-Got like 20 euro drinks off me and lots of drugs off Duane.
+Bragged about being good at manipulation. - Got like 20 euro drinks off me and lots of drugs off Duane.
+He dodged my kiss but I fucked him in chess.
-Crushed him in chess, he gave up and made the earliest concede I've seen.
+He gave up and made the earliest concede I've seen.
 I made him keep playing, no giving up like a bitch.
 He referred to the second half as "only playing for fun" as if that wasnt what we were already doing.
+Ordered us breakfast - himself the smoked salmon platter and me the cheese for 16 euro apiece.
+An atrociously meagre feed turned up - I left before finishing mine.

 George
 Bold, muscular